konvajs/site/source/docs/svelte/Transformer.md

 ---

 You can use the transformer tool by using the svelte-konva transformer component.
 Generally this approach requires some interfacing with the native Konva API.
-You can attach shapes to the transformer by manually attaching their handles to the transformer using the `nodes()` function.
+You can attach shapes to the transformer by manually attaching their handles to the transformer using the `nodes()` function. svelte-konva also automatically keeps your config in sync with the Konva node on `transformend`.
+See the [bindings](/docs/svelte/Bindings.html) doc page for more details.

 For a more detailed example with select & transform functionality see the [example](https://github.com/konvajs/svelte-konva/blob/master/src/routes/examples/transform/Transform.svelte) in the svelte-konva repo.